ForTheDoers Blog

 What’s more, without district heating networks our electricity system would be burdened.
 We have calculated that during extreme low temperatures in Finland, the required amount of electricity generation capacity would be 1.5 times higher without the district heating system.
 The Finnish energy system couldn’t handle that without significant additional investments.
 The district heating system is already scaled for extreme low temperatures, but building-specific systems typically are not scaled for extreme low temperatures; instead, a sufficient temperature is achieved by supplementing with direct electric heating.
 This puts an added load on the electricity system.

-District heating is an outstanding solution for the customer looking for convenience: a small initial investment for the housing company and low-maintenance technology.
+District heating is an outstanding solution for a customer looking for convenience: a small initial investment for the housing company and low-maintenance technology.
 In the future, residents will have better control of the conditions in their own units: cooling and warming them to their own comfort level.

 Timo Piispa